cchampou/cchampou/README.md

 SPARTED builds mobile learning experiences for companies and their employees.

-Thechnologies used there includes NodeJS servers, React-Native baked applications 📱 published on Android and iOS, AWS cloud architecture, managed with Kubernetes, Elastic stack in the ☁️, and much more.
+Technologies used there include NodeJS servers, React-Native applications 📱 published on Android and iOS, AWS cloud architecture, managed with Kubernetes, Elastic stack in the ☁️, and much more.